AGENTS & ORCHESTRATION

 The old way: Build a separate AI agent for each domain.
 A finance agent, a legal agent, a research agent — each with its own scaffolding, its own tools, its own maintenance burden.

-The new way: One general-purpose agent + a library of skills.
+The shift: One general-purpose agent + a library of skills.
 The agent loads relevant expertise on demand.
 New domain?
 Add a skill file.
-That's the paradigm shift.

 Anthropic's realisation: “After we built Claude Code, we realized that Claude Code is actually a general purpose agent.”
-Skills let any organisation extend AI capability across domains – without building new agents.
+Skills let any organisation extend AI capability across domains — and teams let that expertise scale across parallel workstreams.

 Why This Matters